14 Market Revolutions

 Consequently, New York built the Erie Canal with state funds, in the meantime demonstrating the first major “one-off” use of bond sales to raise revenue.
 They built the 363-mile canal from 1818-1825, coming in under budget in a rare public project that “under-promised and over-delivered,” celebrating the opening with a series of cannon shots that rang along the route and paying off the bonds within nine years.
 Timing the opening of the Erie Canal and B & O Railroad with July 4th helped popularize that holiday as it gained mainstream traction after the War of 1812.
 The canal is 7x longer than the Panama Canal, albeit simpler to build.
 While immigrants from Ireland and elsewhere later moved in to help dredge the tougher western portion, local farmers dug much of the gigantic ditch themselves with mules and spades, proud of their own role in boosting their market economy.
 Horses, mules, and even children pulled flat-boat barges along the shallow canal, making it nearly 100x cheaper for farmers, lumberers, and miners to ship goods east than overland.
 This sounds unbelievable given what now seems like a rudimentary technique of hauling unpowered barges, but draft animals can pull 50x more weight across water than across land.
 New York enlarged and deepened the canal periodically over the next century.

 The Erie Canal changed American history.
 Instead of New Orleans becoming the most important port city in America, as Jefferson predicted, New York City was now linked to the interior, making it the commercial capital.
 Financial markets originally sprang up around today’s Wall Street, but had migrated to Philadelphia when the capital moved in the 1790s, along the early national banks.
 The canal renewed NYC as the nation’s financial center.
 And commercial goods flowed both ways, from America’s interior to Europe and vice-versa.
 It also boosted Toronto, Ontario as the main gateway from western Canada to the Atlantic, via upstate New York.
 The canal was also near a major salt mine, allowing easy shipping of that important commodity in either direction.
-Ancient cities were often near both salt licks and water because salt is essential to brain function.
+Ancient cities were often near both salt licks and water because salt is a preservative and is essential to brain function.
 It’s also the etymological root of the words salary and salvation.
 This salt later provided the North an important advantage during the Civil War when they cut off access to southern salt in the Chesapeake, making it harder for the Confederacy to preserve food in the pre-refrigeration era.

 Erie Canal Connected New York Harbor with Interior Great Lakes Trade